Pickering, North Yorkshire: Economy

-Gas field redevelopment

-The Lockton gas field is now known as Ebberston Moor.
-It is licensed to Third Energy.
-In 2014 Third Energy announced a joint venture with Moorland Energy Limited (MEL) to develop the Ebberston Moor South development.
-Gas from the existing Ebberston Moor South well will be transported via a new 14-km pipeline to the Knapton Generating Station.

 Culture, media and sport

-There are three theatre venues in the town offering a very wide range of amateur and professional productions.
+There are three theatre venues in the town, including the Kirk Theatre, offering a very wide range of amateur and professional productions.
 In July the annual Jazz Festival is held in Pickering.

 There is a leisure centre, a swimming pool and a modern library and information centre.
 Sports activities include athletics, football, cricket, badminton and bowls.
-Pickering is home to Pickering Town F.C., who currently play in Division One North-West of the Northern Premier League, Level 8 of the football league pyramid.
+Pickering is home to Pickering Town F.C., who currently play in the Premier Division of the Northern Counties East League, Level 9 of the football league pyramid.
 Notable sports-people from the town include, footballing brothers Craig Short and Chris Short, and snooker player Paul Davison.

+Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One & ITV Yorkshire and ITV Tyne Tees on ITV1.
+Television signals can be received from either Emley Moor or Bilsdale TV transmitters.
+Pickering's local radio stations are BBC Radio York, Greatest Hits Radio Yorkshire and Heart Yorkshire.